heyauri/level-min/README.md

 <a name="search"></a>

 ### `min.search(content, [options,])`
 `search()` function will tokenize the input and then query them inside the db.
-If mutiple results are returned, their scores will be calculated using <b>tf-idf</b> algorithm and <b>Cosine Similarity</b>.
+If multiple results are returned, their scores will be calculated using <b>tf-idf</b> algorithm and <b>Cosine Similarity</b>.
 The top-k of the results sorted by their scores in a descending order will finally be returned via promise.

 An example for the search: